 A study by International Agency for Research on Cancer (IARC) has identified carbon black as a possible carcinogen to humans.
 This is expected to hinder the market growth.
 Carbon black is produced through incomplete combustion of hydrocarbons such as petroleum oil, coal tar, ethylene cracking tar and natural gas.
 Increasing concerns regarding depleting crude oil reserves and fluctuating petrochemical prices are expected to pose challenges to the market in terms of pricing and profitability.

 Polyester textile fibers were a major product segment for the market.
 Polyester is a widely used synthetic fiber in textile industry and its demand is expected to grow over the forecast period.
-Increasing consumption of polyester textile fibers in turn is expected to drive carbon black demand over the next six years.
-Nylon textile fibers demand in synthetic textile production is expected grow significantly owing to its abrasion resistance, durability and thermal resistance.
-They are widely used in seatbelts, carpets and military applications.
+Increasing consumption of polyester textile fibers, in turn, is expected to drive carbon black demand over the next six years.
+Nylon textile fibers demand in synthetic textile production is expected to grow significantly owing to its abrasion resistance, durability, and thermal resistance.
+They are widely used in seatbelts, carpets, and military applications.
 Growing demand for nylon textile fibers is expected to positively impact carbon black demand in textile fibers.
 Increasing demand for home furnishing fabrics and clothing accessories is expected to drive acrylic fiber consumption which in turn is expected to further drive carbon black market growth for textile fibers.

-Major end-user for carbon black includes home textiles and apparel among other end-uses such as protective clothing, automotive and agriculture.
+Major end-user for carbon black include home textiles and apparel among other end-uses such as protective clothing, automotive, and agriculture.
 Apparel was the dominant end-user of carbon black for textile fibers.
-Rising income levels in emerging markets such as Brazil, China, India and Mexico have been driving the demand for synthetic fibers of higher quality in apparels.
+Rising income levels in emerging markets such as Brazil, China, India, and Mexico have been driving the demand for synthetic fibers of higher quality in apparel.
 Increasing carbon black usage in apparel to improve color dispersion of fabrics and reduce wear& tear in order to improve serviceability is expected to have a positive impact on the global market.
 Growing demand nylon fibers in automotive applications such as seatbelts is expected to further drive carbon black demand over the forecast period.

 Some of the major companies operating in the global carbon black market for textile fibers include Orion Engineered Carbons, Sid Richardson Carbon & Energy Co., Birla Carbon, Anyang HengXu Specialty Carbon Black Co.
 Ltd., Cabot Corporation, Mitsubishi Chemical Corp., Phillips Carbon Black Ltd., Imerys Graphite & Carbon, Continental Carbon and Tokai Carbon Co.
 Ltd.